Panzer3232/Competitve-Programming/README.md

-# Solution of CP Question of online platform like Codeforces
+# Solution of CP Question of online platform like Codeforces,HackerEarth